 - Step 5: This will highlight all the matching data from two lists.

 - Step 6: Just in the case, instead of highlighting all the matching data, if you want to highlight not matching data, then in the “Duplicate Values” window, choose the option “Unique.”

 #6 Partial Matching Technique

-In List 1 we have company name and revenue details.
-In List 2 we have company names but not exact value as we have in List 1.
+In List 1, we have the company name and revenue details.
+In List 2, we have company names but not exact value as we have in List 1.
 This is a tricky situation we all have faced at our workplace.

-In such cases still, we can match data by using special character asterisk (*).
+In such cases still, we can match data by using a special character asterisk (*).